Best Top laners in League of Legends for patch 13.10 (2023)

 Garen, the Might of Demacia

-Garen isn’t the kind of champion you’ll see often in pro play (unless you’re MooseHater), or someone that’ll allow you to strut your stuff and show off your mechanical skill as a player.
+Garen isn’t the kind of champion you’ll see often in pro play, or someone that’ll allow you to strut your stuff and show off your mechanical skill as a player.
 He’s not at the top of the meta, but he’ll never be at the bottom.
 He’s been relatively untouched balance-wise for years, and is a consistent top lane rock.
 If you’re looking to learn top lane, or are trying to learn how to play League of Legends in general, Garen is the perfect place to start.

-It’s easy to get poked out of lane or lose trades when learning, but his passive will allow you to regen health and drastically mitigate the blow of losing a trade where other top laners would have to back.
+It’s easy to get poked out of lane or lose trades when learning the lane, but his passive will allow you to regen health and drastically mitigate the blow of losing a trade where other top laners would have to back.
 He may not have much range, but his high all-in potential and low skill floor will teach you how to look for openings and encourage you to all-in the opponent.
 His teamfighting might not be great, but his incredible split-push potential will reward you for learning how to sidelane and cross-map.

 Garen counters and matchup guide